euro-kim/learnhanja/project_vue/README.md

 ## Description
-An open Hanja learning plat from for preparing for exams..
+An open Hanja learning plat from for preparing for exams.

 ## License
 This project is created as for academic purporses.
 The website does not own the provided hanja information, and if any copyright issues exist, please contact the creater.